SAADAT-Abu/ask-GPT/README.md

 # Ask-GPT

 A versatile command-line tool that allows you to interact with AI models, analyze terminal commands, and debug errors.
-It uses Hugging Face models and provides a seamless, user-friendly experience for both querying and troubleshooting.
+It can use OpenAI API or Hugging Face models to provides a seamless, user-friendly experience for both querying and troubleshooting.

 ## Features